mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/09-functions/index.md

 title: Functions
 date: "2015-05-01T22:12:03.284Z"
 description: |
-  We've dealt with function argument and return types, but there are a few more in-depth features we need to cover, including multiple function heads and callable types
+  So far, we have dealt with function argument and return types.
+There are a few more in-depth features we need to cover, including multiple function heads and callable types.
 course: fundamentals-v3
 order: 9
 ---